 - Neoclassic style: San Simeon Church

-When Venetians have a bit of time on their hands, the quickest and easiest way to have some space and liberty is taking their motor boat and enjoying a lovely day in the lagoon.
+When Venetians have a bit of time on their hands, the quickest and easiest way to have some space and liberty is taking their motorboat and enjoying a lovely day in the lagoon.

-What is Venice famous for?
+What is Venice Italy famous for?

-Famous Landmarks and Icons
+Famous Landmarks and symbols of Venice, Italy

 For being such a small city, the number of landmarks and iconic elements of Venice known worldwide is impressive.
 Let’s just name a few: